aarontran/snr-filaments/rsch-notes.md

 Summary
 -------
+* Morning meeting with Rob, Brian, Nina (will make a regular thing)
 * Updated good-3 spectra to link to background-2 spectra
 * Added adjustments to XSPEC fitting (excise or fit silicon line)
 * Updated `ds9projplotter.py` to parse arbitrary bands/labels/data/etc
+* Generated new plots of

 More fitting stuff: